Knee Valgus in Handball Goalkeeping

 Focus on building strength in the muscles surrounding the knee, including the quadriceps, hamstrings, calves, and glutes.
 Strong muscles help stabilize the knee and absorb the impact during landing.

-• Squats and Lunges – These exercises strengthen the quadriceps and hamstrings, which play a significant role in knee stability.
+Squats and Lunges: These exercises strengthen the quadriceps and hamstrings, which play a significant role in knee stability.
+Pay close attention to knee alignment during these movements.

-• Hip Abductor and Adductor Exercises – Strengthening the muscles around the hips can help prevent the inward collapse of the knee, known as knee valgus, a common precursor to injuries.
+Hip Abductor and Adductor Exercises: Strengthening the muscles around the hips can help prevent the inward collapse of the knee.
+This is particularly important for addressing knee valgus in handball goalkeepers.

 Plyometric Training